Concordium/concordium.github.io/source/mainnet/net/browser-wallet/browser-wallet-faq.rst

     Some of the functionality is the same as other Concordium wallets in that you can still send and receive funds.
 But the |bw| uses a :ref:`secret recovery phrase<glossary-secret-recovery-phrase>` that allows you to recover your wallet should you need to replace your device.
 That same secret recovery phrase will also allow you to recover the wallet on, for example, |mw-gen2|.

-    In |bw| initial accounts are no longer created by the Identity Verification company when your identity is verified, ensuring complete privacy of all your accounts.
-Going forward you create all accounts yourself in your Concordium Wallet.
+    In |bw| initial accounts are no longer created by the :ref:`identity provider<glossary-identity-provider>` when your identity is verified, ensuring complete privacy of all your accounts.
+Going forward you :ref:`create all accounts yourself<create-account>` in your Concordium Wallet.

 .. dropdown:: What is a secret recovery phrase?

     A :ref:`secret recovery phrase<glossary-secret-recovery-phrase>` is a “master key” that unlocks all of your Concordium accounts.
-When entered into the wallet in the correct order, the 24 words in the recovery phrase will recover all of the private keys you were storing on your original wallet and give access to all CCDs in the wallet.
+When entered into the wallet in the correct order, the 24 words in the recovery phrase will recover all of the private keys you were storing on your original wallet and give access to all :ref:`CCDs<glossary-ccd>` in the wallet.
 This means that even if you lose your physical hardware device, you’ll still have access to your blockchain assets.
 Secret recovery phrases are sometimes referred to as seed phrases, mnemonic phrases, mnemonic seeds and backup phrases.

 .. dropdown:: How is a secret recovery phrase different from private keys?

-    Private keys allow you to send, spend, and delegate your CCDs.
+    :ref:`Private keys<glossary-private-keys>` allow you to send, spend, and delegate your CCDs.

     Your :ref:`secret recovery phrase<glossary-secret-recovery-phrase>` gives you access to your wallet and all of the private keys in the wallet.
 You can think of a wallet as being like a password manager for your accounts.
 As long as you have your master password (the secret recovery phrase), you have access to all CCDs in the wallet.